roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 ## The Solution

 __EVERYMASK__ is a DIY mask that uses a custom harness to tightly fit a sheet of filter material to a person's face.
 It uses an adjustable headstrap to avoid ear fatigue and a custom-formed nose piece spreads tension across more of the nose and cheeks vs creating sores on the bridge.
+By using an elastic loop around the face and pulling it in using the head strap a better seal is created.

 After use the filter material can be easily disposed of or washed without the wearer having to touch the potentially contaminated filter material.